benoitc/erlang-metrics/README.md

 # metrics

 A generic interface to folsom, exometer, grapherl or any compliant interface.
-This application have been extracted from [hackney](https://github.com/benoitc/hackney).
+This application has been extracted from [hackney](https://github.com/benoitc/hackney).

 Currently supported backend are: